Fraunces Tavern, Manhattan and US

 “Now I’ma gunna maykeh a pasta carbonarra.” the Dude of Food.

-The Dude of Food tours Dillinger in Munich, a Chicago Grill.
+The Dude of Food tours Dillinger in Munich.

 Dil front